edwardlok88/devops-malaysia-2024/Day2/README.md

 Though we deleted the container, since we persisted the mysql data in an external volume (storage) we haven't lost the data.

+In the below command, the /tmp/mysql folder we need create.
+The /bitnami/mysql/data folder exists already in mysql container which acts like mountpath.
+The mountpath if it is not there, it would created automatically just like how it works in Unix/Linux.

 ```
 docker run -d --name mysql --hostname mysql -e MYSQL_ROOT_PASSWORD=root@123 -v /tmp/mysql:/bitnami/mysql/data bitnami/mysql:latest